 Ours turned one today.

 Over the course of a calendar year we make stock roughly 50-60 times.
-Generally we roast or smoke a few pounds of ham hocks, pig’s feet, chicken backs, turkey necks or other high collagen bones then put them in our old Kuhn Rikon pressure cooker with plenty cold water to make stock.
+Generally we roast or smoke a few pounds of ham hocks, pig’s feet or tails, chicken backs, turkey necks or other high collagen bones then put them in our old Kuhn Rikon pressure cooker with plenty cold water to make stock.

 Master stock is no different.
 But each weekly batch grows stronger and stronger as you constantly reintegrate the old stock with the new bones plus fresh water.